Yoga & Stress

 Stress can affect our vitality, our emotions, and our thoughts.
 Yoga has tools to mitigate the stress in each one of these human domains:

 For vitality, there are physical postures called asanas and breathing exercises called pranayama.
 The postures increase range-of-motion through stretching and reinforce joint stability through strengthening.
-The effect of both is to reduce stress on a muscular-skeletal level, but yoga postures also have an effect on endocrine glands responsible for hormonal output and on the neurotransmission of the nervous system.
+The effect of both is to reduce stress on a muscular-skeletal level, but yoga postures also have an effect on endocrine glands responsible for hormonal output which brings one into homeostasis - equilibrium on a biological basis - and on the neurotransmission of the nervous system which can actually influence the degree to which we feel pain.

 The respiratory system is the only system that operates under both involuntary and voluntary control.
 States of worry, anxiety, depression, fear, and anger produce an involuntary pattern of breath that is counter to our natural breathing.
 By voluntarily interceding and breathing in a prescribed way according to yoga, one can reverse those states, return to one's natural state, and perceive reality more simply and clearly.